danhje/topic-suggestor/README.md

 # Topic suggestor

 Uses GPT-x to suggest topics for our "standups" at work.
-Live at https://rocket-hello-world-57nl.onrender.com